If you’re running your store on WordPress, you know how important it is to have great WooCommerce follow up emails.

 When you’re crafting your follow up emails for WooCommerce, remember to think of something that will interest your readers.

-Of course, it’s important that the subject lines are relevant to the content of the email.
+Of course, it’s vital that the subject lines are relevant to the content of the email.

 In general, however, these following subject lines can work for your follow up emails: